Manage database availability groups in Exchange Server

 Before performing any type of software or hardware maintenance on a DAG member, you should first put the DAG member in maintenance mode.
 The following scripts are provided with Exchange Server to assist with DAG maintenance procedures:

 StartDagServerMaintenance.ps1: Assists with moving all active databases off the server.
 It also moves all critical DAG support functionality, such as the Primary Active Manager (PAM) role, and blocks them from moving back to the server before maintenance is complete.

 StopDagServerMaintenance.ps1: Assists with taking the DAG member out of maintenance mode, and making it an active target for all databases and all critical DAG support functionality.

-Both of the above scripts accept the ServerName parameter (which can be either the host name or the fully qualified domain name (FQDN) of the DAG member) and the WhatIf parameter.
+Both the above scripts accept the ServerName parameter (which can be either the host name or the fully qualified domain name (FQDN) of the DAG member) and the WhatIf parameters.
 Both scripts can be run locally or remotely.
 The server on which the scripts are executed must have the Windows Failover Cluster Management tools installed (RSAT-Clustering).